wp-plugins/photojar-post-thumbnailer/readme.txt

 = Can I change the display of the thumbnail? =

 You can change the template used to display thumbnails by editing the default-theme.php file in the plugin directory.
-Note: Back-up yourchanges to default-theme.php, as they will be overwritten when PhotoJAR: Post Thumbnailer is updated  (This is only Beta 1!).
+Note: Back-up yourchanges to default-theme.php, as they will be overwritten when PhotoJAR: Post Thumbnailer is updated  (This is still a beta release!).
 Future versions will define a location for custom themes.

 = What if I find a bug? =